Making Friends with the Taliban: Afghanistan Friends & Cultural Encounters13 min read

 FINAL THOUGHTS

-Finally that’s another series done and if I’m honest I’m beat.
-I’ve been beat for the last 10 days so can’t wait to get home and get back into a routine again.
+Finally, that’s another series done, and if I’m honest, I’m exhausted.
+I’ve been drained for the last 10 days, so I can’t wait to get home and get back into a routine.

 SAFE TRAVELS, DS x